DamageStudios/rims/README.md

 username: admin@example.com
 password: changeme
 ```
+If you want to run unit tests you can do so by running the following command:

+`bundle exec rspec spec/`

 ***You might receive an error when trying to upload an image to RIMS.
 If so make sure you have installed imagemagick.***